tuckerconnelly/principles/readme.md

 Here is a list of principles, mostly programming related.
 I hope they help you.

 I'll update these from time to time as I introspect and learn.
-Feel free to leave comments in issues or on my [Twitter](https://twitter.com/tuckerconnelly).
+Feel free to leave comments in the issues or on my [Twitter](https://twitter.com/tuckerconnelly).

 ## Programming